cdobey/legitify/docs/functional-spec/Functional-Spec.md

 ## Credential Issuance

-**_Description:_** Organisations must be able to issue immutable copies of credentials for individuals within the system.
+**_Description:_** Organisations must be able to issue immutable copies of credentials for holders within the system.

 **Criticality:** High